 Setting up your Listings

-- Have a concise listing description: Keep your description to 1-2 paragraphs, so that prospective candidates can quickly learn about the role and if it might be a good fit for them.
+- Have a concise listing description: Keep your description to 1-2 paragraphs, so that potential candidates can quickly learn about the role and if it might be a good fit for them.
 Don't feel the need to include pieces of information that appear in other parts of your listing (e.g. living allowance, hours per week, application window, etc.).

 - Use a practical name for the listing: All listings are searchable by name.
 In most cases, using a simple position name (e.g. "Literacy Tutor") is a good way to help your listing be found if a prospective candidate is doing a keyword search.
 Names also help a candidate quickly learn about the role if they find your opportunity as a suggested match.